 - University of Santo Thomas Growling Tigers

 Typical College Basketball Tournament Format In The Philippines

 Most leagues follow the same tournament format when it comes to collegiate basketball.
-There are typically double round elimination fixtures where the top 4 teams advance to the semifinals.
-The top 2 seeded teams have a twice-to-beat advantage, meaning they only need to win once while their opponents must win twice.
-The finals are conducted in a best-of-3 series format.
+Tournaments are typically double elimination, where the top four teams advance to the semifinals.
+The top two seeded teams have a twice-to-beat advantage, meaning they only need to win once while their opponents must win twice.
+The finals are conducted in a best-of-three series format.

 Philippine Collegiate Champions League

 In 2002, the Philippine Collegiate Champions League (PCCL) was put together.
 Think of it like the UEFA Champions League but for basketball.
 250 teams come from all over the Philippines to compete, including smaller regional clubs.
 Out of these 250 teams, eight teams advance to the final playoffs of the tournament.
 UAAP and NCAA teams typically dominate the PCCL.

 The PCCL features both 3×3 and 5×5 competitions broken down by region.
 The participating leagues are from Metro Manila (NCAA and UAAP), North/Central Luzon, South Luzon, Visayas, and Mindanao, and the championship series is called the National Collegiate Championship, or NCC.